 During its existence, the KORADO Group has built up a very stable and financially strong portfolio of customers.
 However, our participation in a number of Eastern markets (Russia, Ukraine, Belarus, etc.) entails a number of specifics and payments from these territories must be adequately ensured.
 Addressing new customers from non-traditional territories brings an increased level of credit risk.
-In this context, the long--term strategy of very strict perceptions of credit risk is more than justified.
-Also, in 2020, as in previous years, the KORADO Group did not suffer any significant damages associated with any failure to pay outstanding debts or questionable payments of receivables; we always managed to resolve all disputes in cooperation with specialised credit insurance companies.
+In this context, the long-term strategy of very strict perceptions of credit risk is more than justified.
+Also, in 2021, as in previous years, the KORADO Group did not suffer any significant damages associated with any failure to pay outstanding debts or questionable payments of receivables; we always managed to resolve all disputes in cooperation with specialised credit insurance companies.

-The abandonment of the exchange rate commitment by the CNB didn't have a significant negative impact on the Company's financial results.
 The risks associated with the movement of exchange rates are addressed as much as possible through natural hedging, where we try to balance the foreign exchange position on the income side with costs denominated in the same currency.

 The perception of Risk Management in the wider context of the Company's operations led us to further developing of the work with operational risks as well as risks on the part of corporate purchasing.
-Increased pressure on these points and the turbulence in the commodities market, have also affected our supply environment.
+Increased pressure on these points and the turbulence in the commodities and energy market, have also affected our supply environment.
 From this perspective, the long-term stabilized portfolio of our core suppliers is identified as one of the corner stones of our purchasing strategy.
 Another element of this strategy is the never-ending search for alternative suppliers.